Phyllis Tilson Piotrow

-Phyllis Tilson Piotrow (born 1933) is the founder and former first director of the Johns Hopkins University Center for Communication Programs.
+Phyllis Tilson Piotrow (born 1933) is an American academic.
+She is the founder and former first director of the Johns Hopkins University Center for Communication Programs.

 Career and education

 Phyllis Tilson Piotrow graduated summa cum laude from Bryn Mawr College in 1954 with honors in history before going on to study at St Anne's College, Oxford as a Marshall Scholar.
 In 1956, she graduated Bachelor in Modern History with first class honours and Master of Arts in 1959..
 From 1960 to 1965 she served as a Legislative Assistant to US Senator Kenneth B. Keating of New York.